samserif/samserif_site/README.md

 ##Getting started

 You must have harp.js installed to use this project (`sudo npm install -g harp`).
-From the root directory (this one!) you can serve the project using `harp server` and you can compile to static files using `harp compile`.
+From the root directory (this one!) you can serve the project using `harp server` and you can compile to static files using `harp compile . docs`.

 First time: Run `npm install -g bower` then `bower install` before attempting to compile or serve.